atwoodmachine/is601_midterm/readme.md

             print(f"Command not recognized: {command_name}")
 ```

 Many log messages are recorded in the calculator class, because this initializes every plugin, creates necessary directories, and loads environment variables.
 If logs indicate these processes are unsuccessful, it gives direct information about where, when, and why the program has failed, allowing for easier debugging.
+Warnings are raised when critical file paths are not found.
 Here is an example of logging in the calculator class:

 ```
 def load_plugins(self):